Scarlett Johansson Says Black Widow Has Been Busy After 'Captain America: Civil War'

 There is little doubt that Avengers: Infinity War will feature several reunions between the superheroes in the Marvel Cinematic Universe.
 Fans are certainly excited to see what will happen when Natasha Romanoff finally sees Bruce Banner, who she last saw as the Hulk escaping in a Quinjet in Avengers: Age of Ultron.
 However, there is one character that Black Widow has been keeping company since the events in Captain America: Civil War.
 Scarlett Johansson has just revealed that Nat and Steve Rogers have been “fighting for something” for some time now.

 The latest Avengers: Infinity War trailer has already shown that most of the characters have not changed much since their previous appearances in MCU films.
-One of the post-credits scenes in Guardians of the Galaxy Vol. 2 has already offered a glimpse at Groot as a teenager, but the most drastic changes in the teasers have been Captain America’s beard and Black Widow’s blonde locks in Avengers 3.
+One of the post-credits scenes in Guardians of the Galaxy Vol. 2 has already offered a glimpse at Groot as a teenager but the most drastic changes in the teasers have been Captain America’s beard and Black Widow’s blonde locks in Avengers 3.
 Interestingly, Scarlett Johansson may have told Gizmodo that the new looks are a result of their new missions after things got crazy in Civil War.

 Scarlett Johansson previously spoke to Gizmodo about what Black Widow has been doing while Tony Stark helped his young protege Peter Parker in Spider-Man: Homecoming.
 The Rough Night actor stated that Natasha Romanoff and Steve Rogers have been very busy and all the hard work has taken “a certain toll” on the two.